9 Best SoapUI Alternatives for API Testing in 2026

 1. ReadyAPI

-ReadyAPI by SmartBear is essentially the commercial evolution of SoapUI.
-If you already know SoapUI but need more power, ReadyAPI is the natural upgrade path.
+ReadyAPI by SmartBear is the commercial evolution of SoapUI.
+If you know SoapUI and need more power without changing mental models, it is the natural upgrade path.

 Pros:

-Data-driven testing with Excel, database, and file data sources
+Data-driven testing with Excel, database, and file sources

 Service virtualization for mocking dependencies